 Drive to Yosemite and Hike the Tuolumne Grove Trail to Giant Sequoias

-From SF, it’s about a 3.5-hour drive (without breaks) to Yosemite National Park‘s Big Oak Flat Entrance.
+From SF, it’s about a three and a half hour drive (without breaks) to Yosemite National Park‘s Big Oak Flat Entrance.
 The entrance fee per vehicle is US$35 (~S$48), and is valid for seven days.

 From the entrance, it’s a 15-minute drive to the Tuolumne Grove trailhead.
-The lesser-known trail is a great way to see mature Giant Sequoias, also known as the world’s largest trees.
+The lesser-known trail is a great way to see mature Giant Sequoias, the largest trees in the world.
 The total distance is 4km, with an easy downhill walk but a steep, inclined climb back up to the carpark.

-The best time to visit is in the summer and autumn, though wintertime is nice too.
+The best time to visit is during summer and autumn, though winter is nice too.

 Day 5: Yosemite – Monterey